nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

+### Multisig
+The term multisig stands for multi-signature, which is a specific type of digital signatures that can be created through the combination of multiple unique signatures.

+---

 ### Native Token
-A token type which is used for paying fees and rewards on a public blockchain.
-This token is often unique as it is the only token that must exist on the blockchain in order to operate.

-On Nervos the native token is the CKByte.
+The token issued as reward to a blockchain's consensus nodes.
+Nervos CKB's native token is CKByte.

 #### See Also
 - [CKByte](#ckbyte)